cjdbarlow/Part-One/creatinine_clearance.md

     * $$S$$ = Sex coefficent (Male = 1, Female = 0.85)
     * $$Cr$$ = Creatinine in µmol.L<sup>-1</sup>

 Alternative formulas are **MDRD** and **CKD-EPI**.
-These equations have two advantages of Cockroft-Gault:
+These equations have two advantages of Cockcroft-Gault:
 * They are better predictors of GFR
-* They do not require weight, and so can be calculated by the laboratory automatically (other data can be taken from hospital records)
+* They do not require weight, and so can be calculated by the laboratory automatically  Other required data (e.g. age) can be taken from hospital records.

 These estimates have similar weaknesses to the above:
 * Dependent on serum creatinine, which can be highly variable.
 Formulas are derived from average values of dependent variables, and so will be unreliable at extremes of: